ceecee-h/bananagrams/README.md

-# Bananagrams - CSC 337: Web Development Final Project
+# Bananagrams
+A web application version of the popular game 'Bananagrams'.
+Implemented using MongoDB, Express, and Node.
 **By**: `Davin Bush`, `CeeCee Hill`, and `Jonathan Houge`